 Our named executive officers are eligible to participate in our medical and dental health insurance plans, our life insurance plan and our long-term disability insurance plan on the same terms and conditions as all other employees.
 We also provide our named executive officers with supplemental life insurance.
-We believe that the insurance plans we offer are important components of our comprehensive benefit package, which encourages employees to remain with us.
+We believe that the benefits we offer are important components of our comprehensive benefit package, which encourages employees to remain with us.

-We also provide each of the named executive officers with use of a vehicle for business and personal use and pay for associated costs, including automobile insurance, parking and fuel, as part of their employment agreements described below.
-The executives are responsible for all taxes related to this benefit and we do not pay any tax gross-ups with respect to perquisites or other compensation.
+We also provide each of the named executive officers with use of a vehicle for business and personal use and pay for associated costs, including automobile insurance, parking and fuel.
+The executives are responsible for all taxes related to this benefit.

-We do not provide any other perquisites or benefits to our named executive officers and we do not pay any tax gross-ups with respect to perquisites.
+We do not provide any other perquisites or benefits to our named executive officers and we do not pay any tax gross-ups with respect to any compensation.